1simransaini/GKQuizGame/README.md

+# Display of ending of the quiz game.
 ![Endgame](https://user-images.githubusercontent.com/91106038/208830669-31e8c243-968f-48de-960a-58ace714a0ed.png)

-Display of ending of the quiz game.
+# How to Play???
+-->There are total 4 options for every question -->select the option from 1-4 of your choice
+-->press 0 and enter to skip the question
+-->result will show the
+   +Total Questions
+   +Correct Questions
+   +Incorrect Questions
+   +Skipped Questions

+Have fun playing!